elephantscale/es-training-new/elastic/slides/Analytics.md

 ## Aggregation Request

-* At the top level there’s the aggregations key (aggs)
+* At the top level there's the aggregations key (aggs)
 * Aggregation name
 * Aggregation type terms and the specific options
 * In our case, the field name